webix-hub/gitbook-webix-jet/details/app.md

 });
 ~~~

-For more details, [go to the dedicated section](plugins.md) of this chapter.
+For more details, [go to the "Plugins" section](plugins.md) of this chapter.

 ### <span id="call">callEvent("event:name")</span>